tran-barry/Foosball-Tracker/README.txt

 	void initialize()				Creates internal data and creates/loads necessary files
 	void addWin(int id)				Adds a win for the player specified by id.
-									Also updates winRatio of player
+									Also updates the winRatio of player
 	void addLoss(int id)			Adds a loss for the player specified by id.
-									Also updates winRatio of player
+									Also updates the winRatio of player
-	void addPlayer(player entry)	Adds a player to the end of the list void addMatch(int id, int id2, match entry)
+	void addPlayer(player entry)	Adds a player to the end of the list.
+Makes sure to also add match "-1" for file I/O purposes
-									Adds match 'entry' to player 'id' and 'id2' list of matches, ensuring last match
-									remains -1 for file I/O purposes
+	void addMatch(match entry)		Adds match 'entry' to the players that were in this match, ensuring the last match is "-1" for file I/O purposes.
+Also determines who won and lost based on match record, and updates accordingly.
 	void saveData()					Updates players.dat and matches.dat with what's in playerList and matchList
 	void clearData()				Deletes all current entries in playerList